adjamwal/cm-client/README.md

 To be able to build cm-client, the following software packages are required:

+## On macOS

 - CMake - which can be acquired from [here](https://cmake.org/download/)
 - Xcode - 12.2 and higher (Minimum for Universal binaries)
 - Xcode Command Line Tools - running `clang`, `gcc` or similar commands will trigger a prompt, or just run `xcode-select --install` to begin the install process.
 - Ninja - acquire [ninja-mac.zip](https://github.com/ninja-build/ninja/releases) and copy `ninja` to `/usr/local/bin` for building crashpad (or non-Xcode builds as it's far faster than `Makefile` builds)

 > **NOTE** You may need to run `ninja` once and then allow it to run through `System Settings` -> `Privacy & Security`

+## On Linux

+- Basic software development tools (if not already installed) such as compilers, git, ninja and CMake
+- CiscoSSL build expects a full perl installation, this means pulling in `perl-core` on RedHat distributions, and `perl` on Debian based installations
+- libuuid-devel or uuid-devel (on Red Hat distributions), uuid-dev (on Debian)
+- libarchive, if not already installed

 # Build